 Dye or Die: Zakath grows a beard after joining the heroes in The Malloreon to avoid being recognized as Emperor.
 Ce'Nedra also dyes her hair temporarily after running away.

 Eccentric Mentor: Belgarath has several bad habits- the stealing and overimbibing and all that business in Maragor after Poledra's death — and he generally looks like a tramp, but he is still Aldur's first disciple and quite capable of demonstrating why all the Grolims are terrified of him.
 Of course, he got his tramp costume specially made and it's lasted him five hundred years.

 Empathic Weapon: The Orb definitely has a personality of its own, but it's not very developed.
-As Belgarath says, it's "closer to a horse or dog than an actual person."
+As Belgarion says, it's "closer to a horse or dog..."
 It tends to get very enthusiastic when it "lends a hand" to Garion's sorcery, leading to some rather spectacular effects, and sometimes gives him unsolicited advice.
-For example, when he mentions offhand that it could write his name in the stars, it starts to explain exactly how to go about it.
-Zakath, who had virtually been holding him prisoner a short while before, has some very interesting reactions to listening to Garion explain to the Orb it was only an example.
+For example, when he offhandedly mentions to Zakath that it could write his name in the stars, it starts to twitch, as if excited at the prospect that Garion wants it to do something for him.
+Zakath gets a bit wild-eyed Garion immediately has to explain to the Orb it was only an example.
 It's implied that part of the reason Garion — and, indeed his ultimate ancestor Riva Iron-Grip — was chosen to bear the Orb is his basic humility; he's not subject to the temptation to use the Orb for the sake of power.

 The Emperor: Zakath has this tendency in The Belgariad.
 In The Malloreonhe gets better.

 Empty Shell: 'Zakath misses this trope by milimetres during The Belgariad and the start of The Malloreon.
 The prophecy outright refers to him as "The Empty One".